Quinten Hann: Legal issues

-In October 2001, Hann invited an unidentified South African born woman to a hotel in London after midnight.
+Hann was accused of raping a woman in October 2001.
+Hann invited an unidentified South African born woman to a hotel in London after midnight.
 Both were drinking alcohol at a club bar in the West End and began kissing.
 The woman allowed Hann to remove her lower clothing.
 Hann's accuser alleged that he then forced himself upon her.
 Police later arrested Hann and charged him with rape.
 He was instructed to surrender his travel documents and a Magistrates' Court judge allowed him to keep playing professional snooker as long as he told the police where he was residing.
 Hann appeared in Southwark Crown Court on 3 January 2002 and entered a plea of not guilty.
 He was acquitted of the charges by a jury in July 2002.

 Hann was cleared of further sex attacks on two women in 2005.
 The women accused Hann of behaving like a "crazed animal" and said that they thought they were going to die.
 One of them claimed that he repeatedly struck her, an accusation that Hann strongly denied explaining that his mother had taught him to never raise a hand to a woman.
 Ultimately the case turned on the credibility of his accuser, which was undermined when it was admitted she had lied consistently under oath throughout the trial.

 In October 2014, it was reported that the Australian Securities and Investments Commission (ASIC) started court proceedings at the Federal Court of Australia against Hann (now going under the name Quinten Hunter), general manager of broker Monarch FX (Monarch FX Group Pty Ltd).
 ASIC temporarily banned Monarch FX and Hann from offering financial services until November 2014 when the hearing resumed.
 In 2016, Hann was banned from the financial services industry for four years.